Islam in Ethiopia: History

-In the 16th century, Muslims from the Adal Sultanate embarked on a Conquest of Abyssinia (Futuh al-Habash) under the command of Ahmad ibn Ibrahim al-Ghazi (referred to as Gragn Mohammed or "Mohammed the left-handed" in Amharic).
+In the 16th century, Muslims from the Adal Sultanate embarked on the Conquest of Abyssinia (Futuh al-Habash) under the command of Ahmad ibn Ibrahim al-Ghazi (referred to as Gragn Mohammed or "Mohammed the left-handed" in Amharic).

+Muslim states, such as the Sultanate of Ifat, played an important role in institutionalizing Islam through governance, education, and regional diplomacy.
+This sultanate existed from the late 1200s to early 1400s and it largely controlled both inland and coastal trade routes.
+This was supported by the fact that there is a large population in the Somali region, which stimulated the coastal network.
+Ifat contributed to the rise of Harar as the center it became.
+It officialized Islam as a local religion, beyond traders.

 Under the former Emperor Haile Selassie, Muslim communities could bring matters of personal and family law and inheritance before Islamic courts; many did so and probably continued to do so under the revolutionary regime.
 However, many Muslims dealt with such matters in terms of customary law.
-For example, the Somali and other pastoralists tended not to follow the requirement that daughters inherit half as much property as sons, particularly when livestock was at issue.
+For example, the Somalis and other pastoralists tended not to follow the requirement that daughters inherit half as much property as sons, particularly when livestock were at issue.
 In parts of Eritrea, the tendency to treat land as the corporate property of a descent group (lineage or clan) precluded following the Islamic principle of division of property among one's heirs.